 3.2.5) Proceed to blocking and antibody incubations using the blocking buffer recommended by the manufacturer of the primary antibodies.

 NOTE: Optimal primary antibody dilutions can vary dramatically depending on protein abundance and sensitivity.
-For the representative results below, the antibody to the protein of interest required a 1:1000 dilution while the GAPDH control required a 1:40,000 dilution.
+For the representative results below, the antibody to the protein of interest required a 1:1,000 dilution while the GAPDH control required a 1:40,000 dilution.
 The dilution of secondary antibodies used was 1:3,000.

 3.2.6) After antibody incubations and washing of the membrane, place the membrane strips in a clear plastic sheath such as a sandwich bag.

-3.2.7) Prepare electrochemiluminescence (ECL) mixture following the manufacturer’s instructions.
+3.2.7) Prepare enhanced chemiluminescence (ECL) mixture following the manufacturer’s instructions.
 Use a P-1000 pipette to cover the membrane with the ECL mixture, close the sheath, and incubate the membrane strips with the mixture in the dark at room temperature for 1-2 min.

 3.2.8) Place the membrane sheath in a digital imaging platform.
 Use chemiluminescence and colorimetric marker detection to capture various exposures of the membrane.